QianGroupPage/DTCS-v.01/input_specifications.md

 entered digital notebook.

 Any file whose name contains "digital" followed immediately by "notebook" is recognized as the digital notebook, for instance, "digital_notebook" or "Digital  Notebook 2020-08-20".
-Both `_` and space are recognized as separators in its file name.
+Both `_` and space are recognized as filename separators.

-A measurement filename is divided into sections with `_`.
-The last section is the measurement number that corresponds to a line describing this measurement in the digital notebook.
+All filenames for measurement files are divided into sections separated by `_`.
+The last section is the measurement number corresponding to a line describing the corresponding measurement in the digital notebook.
 For instance, `Ir_foil_20200708_0003.txt`

 ### Digital Notebook